Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

   <h4 class="rulelab">How to test</h4>
   <uL>
     <li>Issue an HTTP GET request to the API, requesting spatial data.</li>
-    <li>Verify that the response includes the <code>Content-Crs</code> header with the value of the requested CRS identifier if explicitly requested, or with the value <code>http://www.opengis.net/def/crs/OGC/1.3/CRS84</code> if no CRS was explicitly requested.</li>
+    <li>Verify that the response includes the <code>Content-Crs</code> header with the URI of the requested CRS identifier if explicitly requested, or with the value <code>http://www.opengis.net/def/crs/OGC/1.3/CRS84</code> if no CRS was explicitly requested.</li>
   </ul>
 </div>